SysKitTeam/docs-point/docs/troubleshooting/audit-logs-subscription-issue.md

 Auditing is still disabled.

-### Use a fresh PowerShell session
+### Use a Fresh PowerShell Session

 Sometimes stale sessions cause misleading errors.
-Reconnect:
+Reconnect and retry the command:

 ```powershell
 Disconnect-ExchangeOnline -Confirm:$false
 Connect-ExchangeOnline
 ```

-Then retry the command.

-## Additional notes
+## Additional Notes

 * Production tenants usually already have auditing enabled by default.
 * This issue is more common in development or newly provisioned tenants.